Ranking Man Utd’s 14 Premier League left-backs from worst to best

 Comfortable in both full-back positions, Irwin established himself as a model of consistency during his 12 years at United, making 529 appearances for the club in all competitions.

-The Republic of Ireland international was a key part of the squad that won seven Premier League titles, two FA Cups and a Champions League title.
+The former Republic of Ireland international was a key part of the squad that won seven Premier League titles, two FA Cups and a Champions League title.